Richard Phillips (publisher): Return to London and publishing career

-Phillips was born in London.
-Following some political difficulties in Leicester where he was a schoolteacher and bookseller (being imprisoned in 1792 for selling Thomas Paine's Rights of Man), he returned to London, established premises in Paternoster Row, St. Paul's Churchyard, and founded The Monthly Magazine in 1796; its editor was Dr. John Aikin, and among its early contributors were fellow radicals William Godwin and Thomas Holcroft.
-He built up a prominent fortune based on the speculative commission of newly revised textbooks and their publication, in a competitive market that had been freed by the House of Lords' decision in 1777 to strike down the perpetual copyright asserted by a small group of London booksellers to standard introductory works.
+Phillips built up a prominent fortune based on the speculative commission of newly revised textbooks and their publication, in a competitive market that had been freed by the House of Lords' decision in 1777 to strike down the perpetual copyright asserted by a small group of London booksellers to standard introductory works.
 His Juvenile Library published in 1800–03 provided the steady returns of all successful children's books.

-By 1807 he was in sufficient standing to serve as a Sheriff of London, at which time he was knighted on the occasion of presenting an address.
+By 1807, Phillips was in sufficient standing to serve as a Sheriff of London, and was knighted on 30 May 1808 on the occasion of presenting an address to King George III.
+In 1808, Phillips and his co-Sheriff, Christopher Smith, founded the Sheriff's Fund to provide financial and material assistance to prisoners and their families or dependents.
+Donations were primarily collected through poor boxes and allowed prisoners to purchase clothing, food, coal, candles, and other necessities.
+John Timbs states that there were no public executions held outside the Old Bailey during Phillips' shrievalty, but there is no other evidence to support this claim.

+In the early hours of 29 July 1810, a fire was discovered in Hanging Sword Alley at the printing office of Mr. Thomas Gillet, which printed and housed some of Phillips stock.
+Flames destroyed five homes in the surrounding alley, as well as the entirety of Phillips’ valuable stock of books and documents.
+Initial reports of the incident note public suspicion of the cause of the fire, citing the occurrence of three previous fires at the office between 1805 and 1810.
+Popular periodicals such as The Satirist, or Monthly Meteor and The Scourge, or, Monthly Expositor of Imposture and Folly discussed the Gillet fire and its connection to Phillips; one of Phillips’ creditors anonymous submitted a letter to The Scourge detailing his suspicion that Gillet orchestrated the fire to commit insurance fraud.

-Another of the contributors to Phillips' Monthly Magazine was the Scottish novelist John Galt.
+Another of the contributors to Phillips's Monthly Magazine was the Scottish novelist John Galt.
 Angela Esterhammer has suggested that the character Masano, an irascible Italian printer in Galt's Andrew of Padua, the Improvisatore (1820), is based on Phillips.

-Phillips overextended himself and was declared bankrupt in the Bank Panic.
-He died in Brighton and is buried in the western extension of St Nicholas' Churchyard.
-He was a vegetarian.